aypayne01/ChatApp/README.md

 https://reactnative.dev/docs/environment-setup?guide=quickstart

 Next, clone this repo
-Then, CD into cloned repo and install dependencies with npm install

-4. npx expo start
+Then, CD into cloned repo and install dependencies with npm install then npx expo start